Online Learning State Authorization and Student Complaint Resolution

 For complaints outside of Central Piedmont's process where you are unable to resolve a complaint through the institution's grievance procedures, please go to the state of NC agency’s complaints page to review the NC student complaint policy (PDF), and complete the NC student complaint form (PDF) to submit a complaint.

 If you do not reside in NC, you may also file a compliant through SARA NC of the North Carolina State Education Assistance Authority (NCSEAA).
 SARA North Carolina (saranc.org) is the state portal for North Carolina.
-The State Authorization Reciprocity Agreement (SARA) is an agreement among member states, districts, and territories that establishes comparable national standards for interstate offering of post-secondary distance education courses and programs.
-The primary objectives of SARA are to make it easier for institutions in North Carolina to provide online and distance education options to students in other states and to provide basic protections for those students.

 If you do not reside in North Carolina and are enrolled in a North Carolina institution that operates under SARA North Carolina, you may submit complaints to NCSEAA only after completing the SARA NC complaint process and completing a SARA NC complaint form (PDF).
+Submit to:

 c/o SARA North Carolina Director